Rescuers at Rana Plaza waiting in line to carry out the dead bodies retrieved from under the rubble. Photos by Atish Saha

-One year ago today, Rana Plaza – a nine-storey factory building in Savar, Bangladesh – collapsed, killing 1,116 workers immediately and injuring many more.
+One year ago today, a nine-story factory building named Rana Plaza in Savar, Bangladesh, collapsed, killing 1,116 workers and injuring many more.
 Some of their bodies are still in the back lot, waiting to be found.

-Images of the wrecked building – layers of concrete pancaked from roof to street – made it perfectly clear how severe the collapse had been.
-A year on, the site looks a lot different from the one you see in those photos; it's now an empty gap in a dense commercial strip, a rare blank in one of the most crowded, swiftly developing nations on Earth.
-But like the World Trade Center site before it, the grim history of this spot has temporarily delayed redevelopment.
+Images of the wrecked building—layers of concrete pancaked from roof to street—made it perfectly clear how severe the collapse had been.
+A year later, the site looks a lot different from the one you see in those photos.
+It's now an empty gap in a dense commercial strip, a rare blank in one of the most crowded, swiftly developing nations on Earth.
+But like the World Trade Center site before it, the grim history of this place has temporarily delayed redevelopment.
 Besides an ugly hammer-and-sickle statue left there by some communists, nothing has been added.

 Curiously, almost nothing has been taken away, either.
-A week after the collapse, heavy construction machinery moved in and started to shift the piles of broken concrete to an undeveloped lot a few metres away.
+A week after the collapse, heavy construction machinery moved in and started to shift the piles of broken concrete to an undeveloped lot a few yards away.
 The wreckage is still there, unsearched.
 It is known to contain body parts of workers who died in the collapse.
-The question is why they're still there and what this means for their families.
+The question is why they're still there and what this means for the families

 At another historical atrocity, some 12 years and 7,000 miles away, the approach to human remains was very different.
 After the World Trade Center attacks in 2001, a hunt began with the excavation of Ground Zero.
 Eventually, the results of the search included bone fragments retrieved from locations as far away as the gravel roof of the Deutsche Bank Building.
-To date, the New York Office of the Chief Medical Examiner (NYOCME) has catalogued over 21,000 human remains and matched two-thirds to the 2,794 victims of 9/11.
+To date, the New York Office of the Chief Medical Examiner (NYOCME) has cataloged more than 21,000 human remains and matched two thirds to the 2,794 victims of 9/11.

 Just as 9/11 initially overwhelmed the NYOCME, the Rana Plaza atrocity overwhelmed the Bangladesh National Forensic DNA Profiling Laboratory.
-In the seven years between January of 2006 and February of 2014, the Bangladeshi lab profiled just 222 homicide cases, or about 31 per year.
-Rana Plaza immediately killed 1,116 people.
-It was like three decades of homicides in a single day.
-The lab had nowhere near the kind of funding or equipment as the NYOCME.
+In the seven years between January of 2006 and February of 2014, the Bangladeshi lab profiled just 222 homicide cases, or about 31 a year.
+Rana Plaza killed 1,116 people—basically three decades of homicides in a single day.
+The lab had nowhere near the kind of funding or equipment the NYOCME had.
 In fact, the lab in Bangladesh was unable to efficiently identify the deceased until the FBI donated some software.

-However, in other ways the identification work is easier than 9/11.
+However, in other ways the identification work is easier than 9/11's.
 The World Trade Center attacks were an “open manifest mass fatality” in a dense section of Manhattan, which meant the total number of victims was unknown.
-The force of explosions had also “vaporised” some bodies, and fires as hot as a cremation chamber burned for days.
-At Rana Plaza, there were one-third the amount of victims, and casualties were clearly limited to workers inside the building.
-The disaster crushed and burned some bodies, but didn’t “vaporise” or cremate anyone.
-This means that identifying the remains of every person who lost their life in the Rana Plaza atrocity is theoretically possible.
+The force of explosions had also “vaporized” some bodies, and fires as hot as a cremation chamber burned for days.
+At Rana Plaza, there was one-third the amount of victims, and casualties were clearly limited to workers inside the building.
+The disaster crushed and burnedsome bodies, but it didn’t “vaporize” or cremate anyone.
+This means that identifying the remains of every person who lost his or her life in the Rana Plaza atrocity is theoretically possible.

 In practice, identification has its limits.
-The process hinges on extracting DNA, chemically processing it and comparing it to samples from living family members.
+The process hinges on extracting DNA, chemically processing it, and comparing with samples from living family members.
 Software like CODIS quantifies matches and assists in certainty, but while DNA sometimes lasts a long time, extracting enough DNA for a conclusive match can become more difficult over time if the tissues are left exposed to harsh conditions.

 This is partly because of misidentifications in the atrocity’s chaotic aftermath.
 Last April, hundreds of family members came to Savar.
-Amid their panicked searching and overwhelming grief, they identified the first recovered bodies through their phones, ID cards or clothing.
+Amid their panicked searching and overwhelming grief, they identified the first recovered bodies through their phones, ID cards, or clothing.
 To relieve overcrowding, rescuers buried unidentified bodies in Jurain cemetery (many of whom have now been identified via DNA samples rescuers obtained).
 About 777 bodies were also hurriedly given to loved ones, sometimes in error.
-Meanwhile, criminals laid claim to a few cadavers and their 20,000 taka (£156) payouts, dumped the corpses and escaped with the money.
+Meanwhile, criminals laid claim to a few cadavers and their 20,000 taka ($257) payouts, dumped the corpses, and escaped with the money.

 The information that could end the debate is readily available; it’s in the rubble directly behind the old factory.

-In the football pitch-sized lot, concrete chunks are piled high.
-Scattered throughout there is a mélange of purchase orders, lunchboxes and cheap garments.
-While scalps, limb bones and other large bones are visible, there are likely plenty of smaller fragments hidden among the rubble.
+In the soccer-field-size lot, concrete chunks are piled high.
+Scattered throughout is a mélange of purchase orders, lunch boxes, and cheap garments.
+While scalps and other large bones are visible, there are likely plenty of smaller fragments hidden among the rubble.
 Family members may want these for identification purposes, but the larger bones are the only ones retrievable by untrained observers.

-And there are many of these amateur archaeologists.
-Scavengers earn a living sifting through the rubble to find sellable scrap metal; sari-clad women hunt; children hammer concrete off reinforcing bars.
+And there are many of these amateur archeologists.
+Scavengers earn a living sifting through the rubble to find salable scrap metal; sari-clad women hunt; children hammer concrete off reinforcing bars.
 Standing on a pile of rubble, scavenger Laila Begum thinks about coming across bones for a long while.
 “I’ve never seen [any],” she says.

 But a local man named Khalil told me that he believes bones are there.
 And he’s right.
-This December, children collected over 100 body parts and turned them in to Savar police.
+This December, children collected more than 100 body parts and turned them in to Savar police.
 According to the police chief, it was the fifth time that month.